-I’m headed up what turns out to be Shattuck Avenue in Berkeley – not far from my intended destination, but I am completely lost and, of course, listening to The Who.
-As the last strains of Who’s Next taper off, the tape pops out of the deck and 1989 technology kicks in hard as the “auto-radio” function does it’s thing.
+I’m headed up what turns out to be Shattuck Avenue in Berkeley, not far from my intended destination, but I am completely lost and, of course, listening to The Who.
+As the last strains of Who’s Next taper off, the tape pops out of the deck and 1989 technology kicks in as the “auto-radio” function does it’s thing.
 Lo and behold, there’s Pete’s voice.
 Ahh!
 I’ve got him!

 I spot a phone booth, abruptly pull over, search madly through the phone book and find the address of KFOG 104.5 FM in San Francisco.
 I write down the address (nice of me not to tear out the page, right?) and head back the way I came.

-As I re-cross the Bay Bridge, I realize how incredibly beautiful it is here!
-Not a cloud in the sky – a perfect blue gradient from the white of the horizon to the deepest blue overhead.
+As I re-cross the Bay Bridge, I realize how incredibly beautiful it is here.
+Not a cloud in the sky – a perfect blue gradient from the white of the horizon to the deepest azure overhead.
 The rusty red spires of the Golden Gate bridge jut out over the horizon to my right.
 The San Francisco skyline is up ahead.
 I notice that most of the buildings in San Francisco are white – it is a very white city (not just the population).
 If you’re from here you might not notice that, but I can tell you that New York City is much more of a grey/dark brown…anyway, I fly through traffic listening to Pete talk about music and think, “Don’t you get off the air, fucker!”
 He sings a song from Psychoderelict (an interesting concept record but, unfortunately, one that contains very few tracks that qualify as a “song”).
 His voice is shot and he doesn’t sound great, but I’m not complaining.
 As long as he keeps talking.

 It is now rush hour.
 Cars are just about everywhere and I’m in downtown SF.
 I make an inspired, lucky left turn and end up just a few blocks from my destination.
 I spot a long black limo double-parked up ahead.
 This is it!
 The parking goddess is with me and I nab a spot just a block away…